Water Heater

 When instant beats storage entirely

-For some setups, an instant heater is the right answer regardless of family size:
+For some setups, an instant heater is the right answer regardless of family size — we weigh the full trade-offs in our instant vs storage water heater breakdown:

 Real install considerations